RansaraNS/Aradhana-B-S/README.md

 This project was developed as part of the **Information Technology Project (IT2080)** course at **SLIIT**.
 Special thanks to **Aradhana Books & Stationery** for their collaboration and support throughout the development process.

 ---

-## Future Enhancements
-- **Mobile App Development**: Enhance accessibility with a mobile version of the application.
-- **AI Integration**: Implement AI for inventory optimization and sales predictions.
-- **Blockchain Integration**: Improve security for payment processing.
-- **Personalized Marketing**: Advanced loyalty programs and customer recommendations.

----